UK breaks its record for highest temperature as heat builds

+London streets saw less traffic, as many heeded advice to stay out of the sun, and trains ran at low speed out of concern rails could buckle, or did not run at all.
+The British Museum — which has a glass-roofed atrium — planned to shut its doors early.
+And the Supreme Court closed to visitors after a problem with the air conditioning forced it to move hearings online.

-Britain’s Supreme Court closed to visitors after a problem with the air conditioning forced it to move hearings online.
-The British Museum planned to close early.
-Many public buildings, including hospitals don’t have air conditioning, a reflection of how unusual such extreme heat is in the country better known for rain and mild temperatures.
+Many public buildings, including hospitals, don’t even have air conditioning, a reflection of how unusual such extreme heat is in the country better known for rain and mild temperatures.

-Unusually hot, dry weather has gripped large swaths of the continent since last week, triggering wildfires from Portugal to the Balkans and leading to hundreds of heat-related deaths.
-Images of flames racing toward a French beach and Britons sweltering — even at the seaside — have driven home concerns about climate change.

-The U.K.’s Met Office weather agency also reported that provisional figures showed the temperature remained above 25 C (77 F) overnight in parts of the country for the first time.
+The capital’s Hyde Park, normally busy with walkers, was eerily quiet — except for the long lines to take a dip in the park's Serpentine lake.

+“I’m going to my office because it is nice and cool,’’ said geologist Tom Elliott, 31, after taking a swim.
+“I’m cycling around instead of taking the Tube.’’

 Transport Secretary Grant Shapps said Britain’s transport infrastructure, some of it dating from Victorian times, “just wasn’t built to withstand this type of temperature — and it will be many years before we can replace infrastructure with the kind of infrastructure that could.”